Masters Degree (AQF Level 9)

 a) be a reflection of classroom teaching practice including the elements of planning, teaching, assessing and reflecting;

-b) clearly assesses the content of the Graduate Teacher Standards; and
+b) clearly assess the content of the Graduate Teacher Standards; and

 c) demonstrate an understanding of moderation processes that support consistent decision-making against achievement criteria.